kipusoep/UrlTracker/README.md

 *   Supports **multiple websites** in a single umbraco instance

 ## Changelog ##
+*	2.2.4 [2013/10/16]
+	* [Bugfix] There was an issue with multiple entries with the same old url, but different querystrings
 *	2.2.3 [2013/08/30]
 	* [Bugfix] Sometimes the installer was stuck at "Installing database table" (VirtualPathProvider issue)
 *	2.2.2 [2013/08/23]